Here is your ultimate guide to independently owned kids’ thrift stores in Ottawa!

 Business model Consignment of kids’ clothes sizes newborn to 6 years, shoes, toys and baby gear, with a consignment split ranging from 25-50% depending on the value of the item.

 All about it Lullabuys is owned by Cori.
-I purchased my favourite sweatshirt of all time for my son here (with a Roald Dahl print) which he promptly covered in blueberries (yay for second hand!).
+I purchased my favourite Roald Dahl print sweatshirt for my son here which he promptly covered in blueberries (yay for second hand!).

 Boomerang Kids